The Wasserstein space of stochastic processes: Overview

 \subsection{Canonical representatives of filtered processes}

-A slightly altered variant $\Z$ of the Polish space $\mathcal{V}$ appearing in Corollary \ref{WREP} also plays an important role in finding canonical representatives for the equivalence classes in $\FFP$: In Section \ref{sec:FP} below we will show that there exists $(\Z,\F, (\F_t)_{t=1}^N, (Z_t)_{t=1}^N) $, with $\Z$ Polish, such that every filtered process $\fp{X}$ is represented in a canonical way via a probability on $\Z$, i.e.\ there exists $\Q^{\fp{X}}\in\PP(\Z)$ such that
+A slightly altered variant $\Z$ of the Polish space $\mathcal{V}$ appearing in Theorem \ref{WREP} also plays an important role in finding canonical representatives for the equivalence classes in $\FFP$: In Section \ref{sec:FP} below we will show that there exists $(\Z,\F^{\Z}, (\F_t^{\Z})_{t=1}^N, (Z_t)_{t=1}^N) $ with $\Z$ Polish, such that every filtered process $\fp{X}$ is represented in a canonical way via a probability on $\Z$, i.e.\ there exists $\Q^{\fp{X}}\in\PP(\Z)$ such that

 In particular, all information about the process $\fp{X}$ is stored in the corresponding measure $\Q^{\fp X}$, while the underlying probability space $\Omega$, the representing stochastic process $Z$ and the respective filtration do not depend on $\fp{X}$.
 In this sense the situation is analogous to the canonical representation of stochastic processes via probabilities on the path space.
-In view of Theorem \ref{HKequiv} this also implies that one can assume w.l.o.g.\ that a given filtered process is defined on a Polish probability space.
+In view of Theorem \ref{HKequiv} this also implies that one can assume without loss of generality that a given filtered process is defined on a Polish probability space.